 Naturopathic doctors can serve as primary care providers, thus reducing the burden on an already bulging medical system facing a significant provider shortage.

-Delayed diagnosis in primary care is unfortunately among the costliest patient safety concerns both in terms of loss of life and monetary impact.5 Additionally, a delay in diagnosis can result in a delay in treatment.
-This may increase mortality risk, as well as reduce the number of treatment options available to a patient making more invasive treatments with higher risk necessary.6, 7 Among the key determinants in delayed diagnosis include factors such as missed diagnoses, incorrect diagnoses, and lack of access to care.
+A delay in diagnosis can result in a delay in treatment.
+This may increase mortality risk, as well as reduce the number of treatment options available to a patient making more invasive treatments with higher risk necessary.6,7 Among the key determinants in delayed diagnosis include factors such as missed diagnoses, incorrect diagnoses, and lack of access to care.
 Physician availability can be a key factor in reducing access to care.
 Recent estimates suggest that the US will face a significant physician shortage in the near future.
 Data published in 2018 by the American Association of Medical Colleges revealed a projected shortage of as many as 121,300 doctors by the end of the next decade.8 The shortage is expected to impact both primary care as well as specialty care.8 Graduates of accredited naturopathic medical colleges are trained diagnosticians who are well positioned to help fill this void and minimize delays in receiving a diagnosis and initiating care.

 NDs see patients who may not have otherwise sought care.